Aseehi/hello-world/README.md

 # hello-world
-Hello ugly Humans
+Hello Humans

-I went to China to buy some tomatos but it so hard because they dont have red ones.
+I went to the moon just to take a shower and get back soon because I had to go to work early this morning.